How to Convert Excel to PDF with All Columns (5 Suitable Ways)

 The last column is cut off and shifted to the next page.

-To convert Excel to PDF with all columns, I have included several methods down below.
+To convert Excel to PDF with all columns, I have included several methods below.
 Some have their pros and cons.
 So go through each one to find the suitable one for you, or you can find the one you want from the table above.
 For all the methods you can swap the print method with saving as an option and vice versa.

 1. Convert Excel to PDF with All Columns by Changing Orientation